uniyorkmatheusqs/202324-submission-eng2/README.md

 The simplest option is to have one Gradle project per microservice/client.
 Alternatively, you could look into [Gradle multi-project builds](https://docs.gradle.org/current/userguide/multi_project_builds.html) if you'd like to reuse code across projects.

+Note that if you are an ENG2-M student, you will also need to include the hashtag recommendation microservice.

 ## Modeling language and models

 You will need Eclipse to do this part.
 For 2023/24, the easiest approach is to install Eclipse with Epsilon 2.4 as mentioned [in this page](https://eclipse.dev/epsilon/download/).